Killasnipawoof/operandomizer/README.md

 ## CTU Codes
 The following is a table of CTUs and the corresponding codes used in the `atk` and `def` commands.
-Note: I have added the recruit in as a seperate CTU, as if you just want to play recruit, you can randomize only for recruits

 | CTU | Code |
 | --- | ---- |